 So, as you prepare for your stress test, keep in mind that these assessments are designed to help you.
 By following a few essential steps, you can approach the test with confidence, knowing that you’re taking charge of your cardiovascular health.

 A stress evaluation, often called an exercise assessment, is a valuable tool that measures how well your cardiovascular system functions under physical strain.
 During this assessment, your pulse is closely monitored while you engage in physical activity, typically on a treadmill or stationary bicycle.
-This process allows healthcare providers to assess blood circulation to your heart, identify any irregular rhythms, and understand how your cardiovascular system responds to increased workload.
+This process allows healthcare providers to to your heart, identify any irregular rhythms, and understand how your cardiovascular system responds to increased workload.

 For our senior patients, understanding the purpose of this examination is crucial.
 Many face unique cardiovascular challenges that require careful attention.
 Stress tests play a vital role in detecting conditions like coronary artery disease (CAD), valve issues, and arrhythmias, which are more prevalent in older adults.
 Research indicates that about 12% of individuals aged 75 and older experience valve disorders, highlighting the importance of early detection.
 Moreover, 25% of all patients with heart failure depend on post-acute care facilities, emphasizing the need for effective monitoring and timely intervention.